Have you ever wondered why you think the way you do?

 Qualification:

-A master's or doctoral degree in media psychology or a
+- Master’s or doctoral degree in media psychology or related field.

 Salary: